 Quality Control Planning:

-Planning for Quality Control means designing a control system that includes concepts, methodologies and tools to control operating processes and produce products per customer requirement.
+Planning for Quality Control means designing a control system that includes concepts, methodologies and tools to control operating processes and produce products per customer requirements.
 The main customers for the control system are the people engaged in Quality Control.
 People have to be made to understand the quality needs of both internal and external customers.

 Feedback Control Loop: